billa-bharath/Todo-/README.md

     - The `button` element with the "ADD" label triggers the JavaScript function `add()` to add tasks to the list.
     - An unordered list (`ul`) with the id `listitem` is where all tasks are displayed.

-- **CSS**:
-    - Provides a simple yet attractive layout with some styling for the input, buttons, and list items.
-    - Hover effects are added to the buttons for better user interaction.

-- **JavaScript**:
-    - The `add()` function checks if the input field is not empty, then creates a new list item (`li`) with the task and a delete button.
-    - The `deleteitem()` function is triggered when the delete button is clicked, removing the task from the list.

 ## Demo
 You can view a live demo of the project by opening the `index.html` file in your browser.